-B. Regional Resource Allocation Plan of Family Support Funds
+B. Field Office Resource Allocation Plan of Family Support Funds

-The regional allocation of continuing and new Family Support funds to Providers providing Family Support Services is based on utilization management review and the determination of the provider capacity to serve.
-The regional offices conduct ongoing utilization management reviews from the required Family Support reports, utilization of funding, and Quality Assurance Reviews.
-This required reporting along with additional information supplied by the Family Support Provider/Agency upon request by the regional offices is used in the determination of the provider capacity to serve.
+The Field Office allocation of continuing and new Family Support funds to Providers providing Family Support Services is based on utilization management review and the determination of the provider capacity to serve.
+The Field Offices conduct ongoing utilization management reviews from the required Family Support reports, utilization of funding, and Quality Assurance Reviews.
+This required reporting along with additional information supplied by the Family Support Provider/Agency upon request by the Field Offices is used in the determination of the provider capacity to serve.

-The regional offices provide summary reports of their utilization management reviews and findings on the Provider capacity to serve to the Division of Developmental Disabilities.
+The Field Offices provide summary reports of their utilization management reviews and findings on the Provider capacity to serve to the Division of Developmental Disabilities.
 The Division of Developmental Disabilities develops the Family Support Resource Allocation plan used to determine available resources for Family Support Services for any contract with a Family Support Provider.
-This plan is provided to the regional offices to use in their distribution of Family Support resources.
+This plan is provided to the Field Offices to use in their distribution of Family Support resources.